David Farrar (blogger): Political views

 Farrar professes a classical liberal approach to politics, and identifies as a moderate of the centre-right on the political spectrum.
 He was a co-chair of National's Classical Liberal Policy Advisory Group at its formation in 2004.
 He supported the legalisation of prostitution and of civil unions in New Zealand.
 Farrar supports a New Zealand republic and is on the National Council of New Zealand Republic campaign.
 Economically his views are more in keeping with those of parties to the right of the National Party, such as the libertarianism of the minority ACT party.

-Farrar has appeared before Parliamentary select committees on a range of issues, including the Electoral Finance Bill.
+Farrar has appeared before Parliamentary select committees on a range of issues, including the Electoral Finance Bill and the Treaty Principles Bill.
 He often publishes his submissions on his blog.